Donald Trump to stay on Illinois ballot; board declines to remove him over insurrection clause of 14th Amendment

 The Colorado court was the first court to apply to a presidential candidate a rarely used constitutional ban against those who "engaged in insurrection."
 Maine's secretary of state was the first top election official to unilaterally strike a presidential candidate from the ballot under that provision.

+Similar efforts to remove Trump from the primary election ballot are underway in 17 other states, all making similar claims that he isn't eligible to run for president under the 14th Amendment.

+All of them could be stopped dead in their tracks if the U.S. Supreme Court rules in Trump's favor.

-But both decisions are on hold while the legal process plays out, and there is increasing pressure on the U.S. Supreme Court to say clearly: Can Trump still run for president after the Jan.
+Trump already has asked the U.S. Supreme Court to overturn Colorado's ruling removing him from that state's ballot, and there is increasing pressure on the nation's highest court to say clearly: Can Trump still run for president after the Jan.
 6, 2021, attack on the U.S. Capitol?

 If the Supreme Court says it would be unconstitutional to bar Trump from the ballot, that would stop efforts to remove his name in all 18 states dead in their tracks.